 This is PART 2 which will cover HOW to sprout your grains.
-(It’s an easy process, but if you still don’t feel like it, here’s where you can buy sprouted flour online.)
+(It’s an easy process, but if you still don’t feel like it, here’s where you can buy sprouted flour online or get sprouted grains here to grind into flour.)

 If you haven’t yet read PART 1 about WHY sprouting grains is important and when you would want to use sprouted grainflour, head back to that post.